 How common is forced marriage?

-The government’s Forced Marriage Unit (FMU) received almost 1,200 phone calls relating to a possible or actual forced marriage in 2017.
-More than a quarter of the cases involved young people under 18, and four in five were female victims.
+The government’s Forced Marriage Unit (FMU) gave advice or support relating to a possible or actual forced marriage in 1,764 cases in 2018.
+A third of the cases involved young people under 18, and 75% were female victims.

 ChildLine provided 205 counselling sessions to children worried about forced marriage in 2016/17.
 There were 6,099 visits to its forced marriage webpage.